devops4lib/DevOpsSummit/2018/README.md

 ## DevOps4Lib 2018 Summit in Philadelphia

 ## General Information
 The  DevOps4Lib 2018 Summit will be held Wednesday, May 16th at [Van Pelt Library](http://www.library.upenn.edu/about/access/vanpelt) at the University of Pennsylvania and Thursday, May 17th at the [Science History Institute](https://www.sciencehistory.org/visit).
 Directions and group facilitation of travel between these locations will be provided.
-Breakfast and light snacks will be provided both days.
 Details are distributed on the LibDevOps mailing list.

-Due to constraints on event space and resources, this event will be capped at 40 people.
+Registration is free but will be will be capped at 40 people due to constraints on event space and resources.

+### Food
+Breakfast, as well light snacks and beverages will be provided both days.

+Lunch will not be provided, however groups will be organized to go to local restaurants where conversations about particular topics can be continued.
+More details closer to the date of the event.
+Attendees choosing to have lunch on their own can consult our [Local Restaurant Listings](#food) below.

 ## Travel Logistics